cozy/cozy-ui/docs/README.md

 All your modifications in your local Cozy UI will now be visible in your application!

+### Making a demo when creating a pull request

 When sending a PR, if your changes have graphic impacts, it is useful for the reviewers if you have deployed a version of the styleguidist containing your changes to your fork's repository.
+Don't forget to change `USERNAME` by yours.

 ```bash
 yarn build